PavlosSakoglou/Online-Forum-Filtering-with-Proxy-Pattern-and-Regex-CPP/README.md

 **Description**

 Mini application that demonstrates how the Proxy Pattern works in C++, by emulating a nano version of an online forum, where the users' profile activity (proxy) is being checked before a post is made.
 If someone uses profanity or has bad behavior, the admin class (authority profile) will deny access to the community temporarily.
-This application is quite limitted and only serves as a demonstration of the proxy concept.
+This application is quite limitted and only serves as a demonstration of the proxy concept, however it can be easily extended with a data analytics interface that keeps track of the posts and analyzes their toxicity.

 **Usage**

 Download and compile.
 No extra dependencies, only STL.

 **The Proxy Pattern**